-At Mr. Transmission Milex, we understand that the brake system is one of the most important safety systems in your vehicle.
+At Milex Complete Auto Care – Mr. Transmission, we understand that the brake system is one of the most important safety systems in your vehicle.
 Because of this, keeping up with brake repairs and maintenance services is critical to your safety on the road.
 The brake system is comprised of many components, including brake pads, cylinders, drums, and rotors.
 These components all endure wear and tear with miles driven and will need replacement and maintenance at some point.

 If you are diligent with your brake system maintenance, you can hopefully prevent the need for major brake service repairs.
 Milex offers a road-ready Performance Check (With Qualified Repairs), where we will inspect your brake system for any needed maintenance or repairs.
 Maintenance may include flushing and filling of the brake hydraulic system and brake pad replacement.
 Brake repairs may include replacement of hoses or rotors.

 If you notice any of the following symptoms with your brake system, your brakes may need servicing.
 Just bring your vehicle into Milex for our brake system Performance Check (With Qualified Repairs), where we can investigate any underlying issues.

 - Vehicle is pulling to one side while applying the brake.

 - Brake pedal vibrates when applying the brake.

 - Noise or squeaking when applying the brake.

 - Frequent need to add brake fluid to the master cylinder.

 Our Road Ready Brake System Performance Check (With Qualified Repairs) Includes: